johnpetedoe/KnigtsAndKnaves/Problem_0.md

 # Problem 0 v1
-The logician, Raymond Smullyan is credited with the invention of this class of puzzles this first problem is an example of one:
+The logician, Raymond Smullyan is credited with the invention of knights and knaves puzzles, this first problem is an example of one:

 0000: All persons are either knights or knaves.